 Cyber Monday is like Black Friday but without the crowds, queues and madness.
-So how much can you save online?
+So find out much people spent online in 2022 here.

 The Black Friday sales are a great shopping day where you can pick up some sweet bargains.

 However, the queues, crowds, and general mayhem can also make it a total nightmare, with many of us deciding that the discounts just aren't worth the bother.

 So for those that hate Black Friday (myself included!)
 Cyber Monday is a dream.

 As you can pick up similarly good deals online and all from the comfort and serenity of your own home.

 So we thought we'd take a look at the latest Cyber Monday spending statistics to get an insight into what people are spending and how popular it has become in 2022.

 And to do this we analysed various surveys and reports including those from the following retail companies to get an idea of what Cyber Monday is all about.

 How Popular Is Cyber Monday In 2022?